TheIconfactory/Tapestry/Documentation/GettingStarted.md

 Together, a JavaScript `Item` object is created using `Item.createWithUriDate(uri, date)`.
 Once we have that object we can add content by setting its `body` property.
 In this example, the content is plain text, but it can also be HTML (more about that in the next section).

-The `Item` has [other properties](https://github.com/TheIconfactory/Tapestry/blob/main/Documentation/API.md#item), such as a `title`, `contentWarning`, and `attachments`.
+The `Item` has [other properties](https://github.com/TheIconfactory/Tapestry/blob/main/Documentation/API.md#item), such as a `title`, `contentWarning`, and `attachments` which we'll cover later.

 Once the item has been created and all its properties set, it is returned as an array via `processResults`.
 This is the point where all the information that your connector has collected gets processed and stored by Tapestry.

 Tapestry Loom uses the same processing pipeline that is used in the app, so that makes it easy for you to test and preview any changes that you make to your connector.
-The text editor save, Cmd-R reload, and **Load** button press is a sequence you'll repeat frequently.
+Saving in your text editor, followed by a **Cmd-R** reload and **Load** button press is a sequence you'll repeat frequently.

 ## But Is It Useful?